Mainamathenge/Pneumatic_leakage-JETSON-NANO/README.md

 # Pneumatic_leakage-JETSON-NANO
-This repository contains data,code,model for the project the model was created using edge impulse and downloaded to the jetson nano the Main.py file show how the model is used to detect leakges in cylinders and the twilio_sms file is used to send sms notifications enjoy
+This project uses Artificial inteligence to detect leakages in a pneumatic cylinder the model was created with data collected from a microphone and was used to train the model and the model was later deployed on the jetson nano.